 The risk profiles of youth were also assessed through analysis of formal diagnoses for youth, parent-rated youth mental and physical health, and barriers to accessing services for youth.
-Almost 85% (83.3%) of youth had more than one diagnosis or condition, with an average of 3.5 mental health related conditions.
+The majority of youth (86%) had more than one diagnosis or condition, with an average of 3.6 mental health related conditions.
 The most common conditions are listed in Table 8.
 In addition, parents and guardians were asked to rate their children's mental and physical health on a scale of zero to ten, with zero being the worst possible and ten being the best possible.
 On average, parents and guardians rated youth mental health a four and physical health an eight at baseline.

 Parents and guardians also reported barriers experienced when trying to access needed services for youth.
-Barriers were assessed using the Child and Adolescent Services Assessment (CASA).9 Table 9 lists the percent of parents who reported each type of barrier.
-Systems barriers were the most commonly reported type of barrier.
-The majority of parents and guardians (89%) reported experiencing systems barriers (challenges related to cost, time, transportation, bureaucratic delay, being denied services, language, or lack of beds) when accessing or engaging in services.
+Barriers were assessed using the Child and Adolescent Services Assessment (CASA).
+Table 9 lists the percent of parents who reported each type of barrier.
+Systems barriers (challenges related to cost, time, transportation, bureaucratic delay, being denied services, language, or lack of beds) were the most commonly reported type of barrier.
+The majority of parents and guardians (94%) reported experiencing systems barriers when accessing or engaging in services.
 Overall, 93% of parents/guardians said that services were affected by any of these barriers at baseline.
 For more detailed descriptions of each type of barrier, see Appendix A, Table 2.